Client / Project Sponsor

 01 The Playlist

-Level up your language game!
-Organize your go-to translations like a pro.
+Organize your go-to translations

 02 Effortless Translation

-One playlist, one click, multiple languages!
+One playlist, one click, multiple languages

-While the phrasebook feature saves translated phrases (output), playlists feature is a bit different.
-It stores your initial inputs. giving you the freedom to effortlessly translate them into any language with a single click.
-This makes them ideal for situations where you need to communicate across multiple languages.
+The playlists feature stores your initial inputs rather than the output.
+Giving you the freedom to effortlessly translate them into any language with a single click.

 Results:

-• New client registration time
+New client registration time

 User Demographic